3.1.2.2. eProsima Extensions

 ids.push_back(0xABCD);

-// Or you can leave the IDs empty and the system will create one for you
+// Or you can leave the IDs empty and the system will automatically create a

 // [OPTIONAL] ThreadSettings for listening thread